-What is Lean Six Sigma Methodology?
+What is Lean Six Sigma Methodology ?

-Lean Six Sigma is a technique that combines the methods of Lean and Six Sigma to eliminate the eight kinds of waste in order to improve the performance.
+Lean Six Sigma is a technique that combines the methods of Lean and Six Sigma to eliminate the eight kinds of waste in order to improve performance.
 The purpose of Lean Six Sigma is to improve the quality and the efficiency of the process considering customer’s requirements.
-Although both Six Sigma and Lean Six Sigma focus on improving customer satisfaction, there are some differences between their methodologies.
-In order to understand this methodology, the term “Lean” should be analyzed at first.
+Although both Six Sigma and Lean Six Sigma principles focus on improving customer satisfaction, there are some differences between their methodologies.
+In order to understand this methodology, the term “Lean” should be analyzed first.

-Many people think that lean is applicable only for manufacturing industry.
+Many people think that lean is applicable only for the manufacturing industry.
 This is a misconception.
 Lean is applicable to all the business processes within the organization.
 Because lean principles provide a way of decision making for the organization.

 Value Added vs Non Value Added Activities

-Simply put, value is something that a customer is willing to pay.
+Value is something that a customer is willing to pay.

-Non Value Added Activity
+Non-Value Added Activity

 Non Value Added Activities do not add any value to the process.

-Value Added Activities add value to the process.
+Value-Added Activities add value to the process.